VB Lecture Notes - Animation

 - The

-For j = 1 To 5
+For J = 1 To 5

 Next

-You can not use the Bottom property in this situation since the Bottom property is "read-only".
+You cannot use the Bottom property in this situation since the Bottom property is "read-only".